alvo254/Rails/README.md

 .gitarributes  | This file defines metadata for specific paths in a git repository.
 This metadata can be used by git and other tools to enhance their behavior.
 See the gitattributes documentation for more information.

 # To server the application use - rails server

+# Autoloading
+Rails applications do not use require to load application code.

+You may have noticed that ArticlesController inherits from ApplicationController, but app/controllers/articles_controller.rb does not have anything like

+## require "application_controller" # DON'T DO THIS.

+Application classes and modules are available everywhere, you do not need and should not load anything under app with require.
+This feature is called autoloading, and you can learn more about it in Autoloading and Reloading Constants.

+You only need require calls for two use cases:

+To load files under the lib directory.
+To load gem dependencies that have require: false in the Gemfile.